microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

 ![Screenshot of the project builder output folder structure](assets/Project_builder_output.png)

-* The output zip file will have the same name as the project name you specified, with spaces replaced with underscores (_).
+* The **output zip file** will have the same name as the project name you specified, with spaces replaced with underscores (_).
-* The tasks in the **task** folder also use the project name and have a task number appended to it.
+* The tasks in the **task** folder use the project name, and have a task number appended to it.
 * The `project_builder_settings.json` file contains all the settings used to create the project.
-* The `summary.csv` file contains all of the individual tasks that you defined with the grid in the project builder.
+* The `summary.csv` file contains all of the individual tasks that you defined using the grid in the project builder.
 This is a useful file for assigning those individual tasks to annotators.

 See the [Result file format](#result-file-format) documentation for more details on the output data schema of the labeler tool.